fictionco/fiction/@docs/api/standard-ui/index.md

 # Standard UI Elements

-Factor includes several standard UI elements that can be used for common tasks.
+Factor includes several standard UI elements and CSS files that can be used for common tasks.

 ## Using Elements